astronomer/docs/astro/kubernetespodoperator.md

 import CodeBlock from '@theme/CodeBlock';
 import kpo_separate_cluster_example from '!!raw-loader!../code-samples/dags/kubepod-operator/kpo_separate_cluster_example.py';

-The [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html) is one of the most customizable Apache Airflow operators.
+The [KubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html) is one of the most customizable Apache Airflow® operators.
 A task using the KubernetesPodOperator runs in a dedicated, isolated Kubernetes Pod that terminates after the task completes.
 To learn more about the benefits and usage of the KubernetesPodOperator, see the [KubernetesPodOperator Learn guide](https://www.astronomer.io/docs/learn/kubepod-operator).

 On Astro, the infrastructure required to run the KubernetesPodOperator is built into every Deployment and is managed by Astronomer.
 Astro supports setting a default Pod configuration so that any task Pods without specific resource requests and limits cannot exceed your expected resource usage for the Deployment.